krishaamer/green-filter-research/research/literature/sustainability.md

 There’s evidence from several countries suggesting moving to renewal energy brings benefits:

 -   Amin et al. (2022) suggests “removing fossil fuel subsidies and intra-sectoral electricity price distortions coupled with carbon taxes provides the highest benefits” for both the economy and the environment in Bangladesh.

 -   Considerable uncertainty exists among experts which CO2 reduction methods among nature-based and technology-based are the most effective (Low et al. (2022))

+-   Using reinfocement learning to reduce energy use in cooling systems (Luo et al. (2022))

 ### Make a ‘Sustainability Flywheel’ graphic, like that of Amazon’s {#make-a-sustainability-flywheel-graphic-like-that-of-amazons}